lambdamikel/LambdaSpeak3/README.md

   1. **DECtalk-based Text-to-Speech (TTS) synthesis:** the **Epson S1V30120 TTS** chip on the utilized mikroBUS "TextToSpeech Click!" daughterboard from MikroElektronika implements DECtalk v5 -- a natural sounding speech synthesizer for English and Spanish, with different voices.
 DECtalk can even sing.
 The DECtalk mode is very powerful and versatile, but the DECtalk control language can be difficult to program.
 Hence, a simplified control language for the S1V30120 is offered as well, the so-called Epson mode.
 The DECtalk mode is used to implement two Amstrad CPC-specific modes: LambdaSpeak offers a DECtalk-based emulation of the Amstrad SSA-1 Speech Synthesizer, and an emulation of the DK'tronics Speech Synthesizer as well.
 These retro speech synthesizers from ~ 1985 used the SPO256-AL2 from General Instruments.
 The emulation is faithful enough such that software that supports these speech synthesizers (e.g., games such as "Roland in Space" from Amsoft) works.
 However, the DECtalk-based speech sounds different from the original SPO256 AL2-based speech.
 For higher authenticity, LambdaSpeak can optionally be fitted with a SPO256-AL2 as well, see next.

-  2. **Optional GI SPO256-AL2 speech synthesis:** this chip was used in the official Amstrad CPC SSA-1 speech synthesizer as well as the D'tronics speech synthesizer for the CPC.
-With fitted SPO256-AL2, LambdaSpeak 3 offers a modern re-implementation of these historic speech synthesizers that sound just like the originals from ano 1985.
+  2. **Optional GI SP0256-AL2 speech synthesis:** this chip was used in the official Amstrad CPC SSA-1 speech synthesizer as well as the D'tronics speech synthesizer for the CPC.
+With fitted SP0256-AL2, LambdaSpeak 3 offers a modern re-implementation of these historic speech synthesizers that sound just like the originals from ano 1985.

   3. **PCM Sample Playing Capability / Amdrum emulation:** the Amdrum was a digital sample player / drum computer for the CPC.
 It consisted of a simple Digital-to-Analog (DAC) converter connected to the CPC databus.
 Bytes transmitted to the DAC would be turned into PCM audio.
 Hence, the PCM sample data has to be "streamed" from the CPC over the databus to Amdrum to play a PCM sample.
 The Amdrum supports 3 channels of 8 Bit audio in a decent quality; the mixing of PCM channels is done in software by the CPC / Z80 though, in real time, to achieve polyphony.
 LambdaSpeak 3's Amdrum emulation sounds just as good as the original (if not better).

   4. **High Quality Polyphonous Autonomous PCM Sample Playing Capability:** unlike the Amdrum mode, which requires the CPC to send the PCM sample bytes in real time over the databus to the Amdrum DAC, this mode offers "autonomous" sample playing.
 LambdaSpeak 3 is equipped with a 128 KB SPI EEPROM, which serves as a persistent memory for PCM samples.
 Samples can be uploaded into the EEPROM memory from the CPC, and played back by sending a "Play PCM" command.
 This mode offers up to 4 channels of PCM polyphony, and > 16 kHz bandwith is possible.
 Of course, higher quality PCM samples / WAV files will take up more space on the EEPROM.
 Moreover, since no real time streaming of PCM sample bytes is required from the CPC for sample playback, the automous EEPROM PCM sample playback can be triggered even from a BASIC program.
 The playback mode offers up to 4 channels of PCM audio, and the pitch / sample playback speed can be controlled to some extent as well.
 A sample can be as large as 128 KBs.
 The resulting PCM quality can be much higher than with the Amdrum mode.

   5. **An UART / Serial Interface:**  this versatile general purpose UART / Serial Interface offers flexible BAUD rates, 5 to 8 bits per frame, and different parity bit and number of stop bit configurations.
 The UART Interface can either be offered via a PIN header on the LambdaSpeak 3 PCB such that a FTDI cable or RS232 TTL serial converter can be hooked up directly via DuPont cables, or an UART module can be soldered in permanently.
 The 4 $ MP3 UART Module from Catalex is a good choice for such a module - it offers MP3 playback from a MicroSD card.
+In addition, the
+MIDI Breakout Board from ubld.it is a great choice for MIDI IN/OUT.
 See below.

   6. **An I2C Interface:** this interface is currently used for a **Real Time Clock (RTC) module**.
 LambdaSpeak 3 can be fitted with an optional DS3231 RTC module, a 6 $ module.
 At the time of this writing, the LambdaSpeak 3 firmware only supports the DS3231 RTC, but it is conceivable that additional I2C modules will be supported in the future as well.
 The DS3231 also contains a **Temperature Sensor**.